 In the event the Fire Department is requested to respond to an “open air burning” related incident, and the burning is not within the suggested guidelines, fees may be issued to the property owner.

 If you require further information, please contact the Blue Mountains Fire Department during normal business hours at 519-599-5411 or review our Open Air Burning Notice in Documents.

 It is the property owners’ responsibility to ensure the minimum requirements are in place prior to burning, including, but not limited to:

-The Fire Department should be notified prior to the ignition of any outdoor fires, to ensure fire bans are not in place due to poor air quality or extremely dry conditions.
+The Fire Department should be notified prior to the ignition of any outdoor fires which would not be considered a typical backyard campfire.
+This notification process is to ensure fire bans are not in place due to poor air quality or extremely dry conditions.